dyluc/dyluc.github.io/_posts/2025-04-20-training-vision-transformers.md

 # Model Training on SageMaker

-Training models locally is great for quick experimentation and keeping costs low, but cloud environments offer many key advantages when scaling to larger datasets.
-Personally, I don't have access to powerful GPUs locally, so using the cloud gives me easy access to GPU or TPU instances for faster, more efficient training.
-For many use cases, running a few training jobs incurs relatively low costs (at least cheaper than investing in similar hardware locally).
+Training models locally is great for quick experimentation and keeping costs low, but when you're dealing with datasets like iNaturalist, cloud environments and access to more powerful compute become pretty much essential.
+Personally, I don't have access to powerful GPUs locally, so AWS offers straightforward access to GPU and TPU instances without being too costly.
+For most use cases, running a few training jobs is surprisingly cheap, definitely more so than buying equivalent hardware.

-Cloud platforms also provide helpful tools for distributed training, experiment tracking, and deployment.
-I've primarily used AWS SageMaker to run jobs on GPU instances and track experiments, but Saturn Cloud is another helpful option, offering scalable resources for model training.

-Let's look at the basic setup required to get started with the SageMaker platform.
+I went with AWS SageMaker after trying a few options (Saturn Cloud being another helpful one).
+Distributed training, experiment tracking, and deployment are all pretty easy to navigate with SageMaker and the docs are very comprehensive too.
+Let's look at the basic setup.

 ## SageMaker Training Jobs